quipuapp/quipu-woocommerce/readme.txt

 == Installation ==

-Follow the steps listed below to install the Quipu plugin for Woocomerce
+Follow the steps listed below to install the Quipu plugin for WooComerce

 1. Download the plugin and upload it to your website
 2. Go to your Wordpress dashboard and, on the left side, click on “Plugins”